top of page

 • GRIHA (Green Rating for Integrated Habitat Assessment)

-These are the standards shaping tomorrow’s buildings.
-Understanding how they work can give you a major edge.
+These standards shape tomorrow’s buildings.
+Understanding how they work gives you a major edge in your career.

 5. Participate in Offline and Online Workshops

-Workshops offer hands-on exposure, real-world case studies, and peer learning.
-Whether online or offline, these experiences connect you with mentors, professionals, and students like you, who want to make a difference.
+Workshops provide hands-on exposure, real-world case studies, and peer learning.
+Whether online or offline, these experiences connect you with mentors, professionals, and like-minded students.
+Together, you can collaborate, innovate, and inspire significant changes in your communities.

 6. Join Our IGBC AP Exam Preparation Workshop!

-Packed with comprehensive study material, expert tips, practice questions, and 2 full-length mock exams with 110 Questions, our workshop ensures you are exam-ready!
+This workshop is packed with comprehensive study material, expert tips, practice questions, and two full-length mock exams with 110 questions.
+Our workshop ensures you are exam-ready!

 7. Build Your Network